-- Working with the Applicant
+- 1. Working with the Applicant

-- List of plans/documents approved
+- 2. List of plans/documents approved

-- Bird Nest Season
+- 3. Bird Nest Season

-- KCC Highways informative
+- 4. KCC Highways informative

-- Provision of water-butts

 Background Papers

 All papers referred to in this report are currently published on the Ashford Borough Council web site (www.ashford.gov.uk).
 Those papers relating specifically to this application may be found on the View applications on line pages under planning application reference 21/00150/AS)